Last Updated on: 3 months by Brandon Ballweg

 One thing that solves this is by setting a minimum shutter speed or maximum ISO so that the camera doesn’t go below or above whatever you set.
 Unfortunately, not all cameras have these features, though, especially older models—which is all the more reason to know how to use your camera in manual and other modes so you can work around limitations like this.

-Shutter priority mode can be useful in some situations in street photography.
+Shutter priority mode for street photography can come in handy.
 I find myself using it in very dark situations or when shooting at night because it allows you to choose a shutter speed that’s relatively slow, but will still get you sharp images with minimal motion blur, such as 1/125s.

 I normally like to have everything in focus, but in dark situations, you sometimes have to take what you can get, so letting the camera choose the aperture is fine.